DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 You can arrange shapes into collapsible horizontal and vertical containers.

-Drag shape over a container, so that the container is highlighted.
+Drag a shape over a container (the container will be highlighted).
 Drop the shape.

 ![Container](../../images/diagram-container.gif)